 Creating custom reports is an ADVANCED feature for power Finale users.
 As part of each paid plan, we can create custom reports for you.
 This can be done by sending an email to firstname.lastname@example.org with a concise description of the report you'd like.

-If you are interested in trying to create the custom report yourself, please duplicate an existing report FIRST so you can a copy of the original.
+If you are interested in trying to create the custom report yourself, please duplicate an existing report FIRST so you can have a copy of the original.

 - Customized Reports and Labels